EGI-Federation/documentation/content/en/users/dev-env/binder/_index.md

 execution of notebooks (and potentially many other types of applications).
-Users who create their own notebooks in the [EGI Notebooks](https://notebooks.egi.eu) to analyze data can easily create a shareable link for those notebooks in the form of a Github repository.
+Users who create their own notebooks in the [EGI Notebooks](https://notebooks.egi.eu) to analyze data can easily create a shareable link for those notebooks in the form of a GitHub repository.
 Based on this link, anyone can then reproduce the same data analysis using the link in the
 [EGI Binder](https://binder.notebooks.egi.eu) service.